 […] there are multiple subtypes of autism.
 Nevertheless, there are some common threads.
 People who are diagnosed with ASD are typically characterized by their early language delays, atypical social behavior, obsessive narrow interests, and repetitive routines.

 This got me thinking on what monks, and people in the priesthood do.

-Language delays and nonviable people with ASD lend themselves to things like the vow of silence.
+Language delays and nonverbal people with ASD lend themselves to things like the vow of silence.

 Asocial social behavior lends itself to living in a monastery away from others.